 While in California, we went skiing at Tahoe, went for walks to local restaurants and shops, and I even got to drive my brother’s car!
 We also made plans to visit with my aunt and uncle for the last few days of the week.

-On our drive to their house, I remember feeling nervous.
-Once I met them, though, it was impossible to feel nervous; we discussed our family history in Lebanon, looked at photo albums, walked in their orchard and picked green almonds and fresh lemons, and they even taught me a few Middle Eastern customs and Arabic words.
+I remember feeling nervous during our drive to their house.
+Once I met them, though, it was impossible to feel nervous; they put me right at ease.
+We discussed our family history in Lebanon, looked at photo albums, walked in their orchard and picked green almonds and fresh lemons, and they even taught me a few Middle Eastern customs and Arabic words.
 It was so much fun!
 But the thought of having to tell my uncle about the entrance fee still weighed on my mind.

 One day while we were walking around Santa Cruz, my uncle asked about college.
 I figured this was my chance.
 I explained what Armstrong College was like, that it was my dream to go—and then quickly mentioned the entrance fee right at the end of the conversation.
 After that, the conversation drifted away from college, but I was relieved that I had mentioned it like my mom instructed.

 Before I left California, we all went over to my aunt and uncle’s home to say goodbye.
 While everyone was talking, my uncle pulled me aside and handed me an ordinary white envelope with my mom’s name on it.
 “Give this to your mom when you get back, OK?”
 I slipped it into my carry-on bag and thanked him and my aunt before I left for the airport.